fpcorso/data-blog/content/2023-10-30-machine-learning-metrics.md

 ---
 Title: Evaluating Classification Models Using Accuracy, Precision, Recall, and More
 Date: 10-30-2023 10:00:00
-Tags: accuracy
+Tags: machine learning, classification, metrics, accuracy, precision, recall, f1 score
-Category: Python
+Category: Data Science
-Slug: classification-machine-learning-metrics-overview
+Slug: classification-machine-learning-metrics
 Authors: Frank Corso
 Summary: Assessing your classification model's performance is a critical step.
 This article explores the key classification metrics such as accuracy, precision, recall, f1 score, and specificity.
 Description: Dive into the metrics that matter in classification models in machine learning.
 Understand accuracy, precision, recall, and more to make informed decisions about your models.